hinri/knowyourdata-genomics/lessons/05-integrating_into_pipelines.md

 ---

-Getting to intergrate binary formats into your pilelines
+Getting binary file formats integrated into your pilelines
 ===================

 Learning Objectives: